cms-hh/inference_tools/docs/content/tasks/eft.md

 ### Scan of `c2`

-The `PlotEFTUpperLimits` task shows the upper limits on the rate of HH production via gluon-gluon fusion (POI `r_gghh`) obtained for several EFT coupling values.
+The `PlotEFTUpperLimits` task shows the upper limits on the rate of HH production via gluon-gluon fusion (POI `r_gghh`) obtained for several EFT coupling values at NLO.
 As described above, datacard names should have the format `datacard_c2_<VALUE>.txt`.

 - [Quick example](#quick-example_1)